Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 We then create a strongly typed client using the `GrpcChannel.CreateGrpcService<T>` method.
-The client object allows us to consume the `IMyMobileAppService` in the middle-ware application as though it was a local service.
+The client object allows us to consume the `IMyMobileAppService` in the middleware application as though it was a local service.

 ```cs
 IMyMobileAppService GetClient()